A Local’s Guide to Minneapolis

 I couldn’t write a Minneapolis guide without including the University of Minnesota campus.
 For those unfamiliar with the Twin Cities, this campus is one of the largest in the country currently enrolling upwards of 55,000 students.

-If you chose to venture to west bank, where I spent most of my time learning, I highly recommend checking out Afro Deli which is directly across from the Carlson School of Business.
+If you choose to venture to West Bank, where I spent most of my time learning, I highly recommend checking out Afro Deli which is directly across from the Carlson School of Business.
 If you’re looking for a drink, hit up Town Hall Brewery just a short walk down the street.

 On East Bank, start at the student union and walk through campus towards Dinkytown to get a real flavor of campus.